jo-makar/esp8266-toolbox/README.md

 # esp8266-toolbox
 Motley of servers and clients for the ESP8266 with signed OTA updates

-# Completed
+# Status
 - [x] HTTP server framework
-  - [x] Multiple simultaneous clients
+  - Multiple simultaneous clients
-  - [ ] GET and POST methods
+  - GET and POST methods
-- [ ] SHA256 implementation
+- [x] SHA256 implementation
-- [ ] Push-based OTA updates
+- [x] Push-based OTA updates
-  - [ ] Triggered by HTTP POST on /fota/push
+  - Triggered by HTTP POST on /fota/push

-# Forthcoming
-- Signed OTA updates
+- [ ] Signed OTA updates
-- Pull-based OTA updates via HTTP GET
+- [ ] Pull-based OTA updates via HTTP GET
   - Scheduled checks say every six hours by a dedicated task
   - The server url is to take an id param for device-specific apps/keys
-- Misc. sensor drivers (temp./humidity, light, motion, GPS, etc)
+- [ ] Misc. sensor drivers (temp./humidity, light, motion, GPS, etc)
-- NTP client framework (provided by the SDK)
+- [ ] NTP client framework (provided by the SDK)
-- MQTT client framework
+- [ ] MQTT client framework
-- SMTP client framework
+- [ ] SMTP client framework

 # OTA updates
 An unencoded binary is uploaded by HTTP POST to /fota/push.
 The binary gets